Iris Investigate User Guide¶

 Each time you pivot on your results, Iris Investigate moves your investigation forward to a new node in your Search History.
 Each new node connects to its originating node with a line/edge.
 Toggle fullscreen mode with h.
 For a complete list of Iris Investigate UI keyboard shortcuts, consult https://iris.domaintools.com/investigate/help/.

 The search history graph codes details about each search node.
-For example, green nodes indicate your active investigation path, orange nodes indicate searches outside of your active investigation path, and the blue 'document' icon nodes indicate passive DNS results.
+For example, green nodes indicate your active investigation path, orange nodes indicate searches outside of your active investigation path, and the blue 'document' icon nodes indicate passive DNS (Domain Name System, the internet's address lookup system) results.
 Consult the Reference section for all Search History indicators.

 Return to any point in your investigation by selecting the node, and Iris Investigate loads your Pivot Engine and Data Panels for that query.
 Continue with new pivots, and Iris Investigate creates a new branch of nodes.

 Create a new, empty history branch by selecting the + button near the top right corner of the Pivot Engine.
-Your next query becomes the root node of the new branch (note how this feature can aid in organizing your investigation).
+Your next query becomes the root node of the new branch.
+This feature can aid in organizing your investigation.
 Start a new branch with the current node as the root.
 To do this, select Manage History > New History Branch > Start it with the Current Search.

-Once you delete a node or a branch, it cannot be recovered.
+Once you delete a node or a branch, you can't recover it.

 Annotating in search history with the search node drawer¶